BryanEspin94/db-capstone-project/README.md

 - **Order_Items**: Records items in each order, along with quantity and pricing.
 - **Order_Delivery_Status**: Tracks delivery progress for each order (e.g., Preparing, Delivered, Cancelled).

-## 🔄 Stored Procedures & Triggers
+## Stored Procedures & Triggers
-The project includes stored procedures and triggers for automating tasks and maintaining consistency:
+This project includes stored procedures and triggers for automating tasks and maintaining consistency:

-### **Stored Procedures**
+### Stored Procedures
 | Procedure Name            | Description |
 |--------------------------|-------------|
 | `AddValidBooking`         | Adds a booking while ensuring the table is available. |